rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

 }
 {% endhighlight %}

-As you know, the currying process allows us to _partially applied_ a function, obtaining as the result of the partial application a new function with less inputs.
+As you know, the currying process allows us to _partially applied_ a function, obtaining as the result of the partial application a new function with fewer inputs.

 > In mathematics and computer science, currying is the technique of translating the evaluation of a function that takes multiple arguments into evaluating a sequence of functions, each with a single argument.